 Medicare and Social Security taxes are withheld at flat percentages of your earnings.
 You cannot adjust them so that fewer taxes are withheld from your paychecks.
 The same goes for state income tax withholding in some states.
 Federal income tax, however, is adjustable.
 The withholding depends on various factors, including the filing status and number of allowances you claim on Form W-4.
 If your budget requires more take-home pay, it's possible to adjust your withholding.

 Where to Start

-Review lines A through G of your current W-4 to see if you claimed all the allowances that you qualify for.
-Each allowance gives you a sum which reduces the amount of your wages that are subject to taxation; the more allowances you claim, the less tax you pay.
+Begin by reviewing lines A through G of the personal allowances worksheet section of your current W-4 to see if you claimed all the allowances that you qualify for.
+Each allowance reduces the amount of your wages that are subject to taxation; the more allowances you claim, the less federal tax you pay.

 Claim additional allowances on a new W-4, if applicable.
-For example, if you recently had a baby and your spouse won’t claim her on his W-4, claim her as a dependent on line D of the form.
-Make sure you qualify for the allowance before you claim it.
-If don’t qualify for it but still claim it, you’ll owe federal income tax when you file your tax return.
+For example, if you recently had a baby and your spouse won’t be claiming her on his W-4, calculate the amount of child tax credit you are due on line E. This is especially important for 2018 because the recent tax reform bill doubled the amount of credit from $1,000 to $2,000.
+Even better, this is a credit that’s applied directly toward your tax bill.
+It is not a deduction that reduces the amount of your income that is subject to taxation.
+Make sure you qualify for this credit before you claim it.
+If you don’t qualify for it but still claim it, you’ll owe federal income tax when you file your tax return.